Grape Varieties

 CHARDONNAY

-After Pinot Noir now the most planted variety planted in England, ripening a week to ten days after Pinot Noir site selection is of crucial importance.
-Bud-burst is before Pinot Noir and as a result is more prone to both spring and autumn frosts though strangely seems to set better in poor conditions.
-Again there are a wide selection of Champagne and Burgundy Clones avaiable, as with Pinot Noir there is some debate as to its suitability for still wine production in the UK, I can promise you that it is.
+After Pinot Noir now the most planted variety planted in England, ripening a week to ten days after Pinot Noir.
+Site selection is of crucial importance.
+Bud-burst is before Pinot Noir and as a result, is more prone to both spring and autumn frosts though strangely seems to set better in poor conditions.
+Again there is a wide selection of Champagne and Burgundy Clones available, as with Pinot Noir there is some debate as to its suitability for still wine production in the UK, I can promise you that it is.

 DORNFELDER